We have information you must know before you buy the Aurora.

 The Aurora V8 is the smaller-displacement version of the Cadillac Northstar engine that appeared on the original Aurora, but it has been significantly refined and updated for the new car.
 Emissions are improved, fuel efficiency is improved, and it makes the same 250 horsepower on regular gas that the previous engine made on premium fuel.
 The Indy Racing League uses a modified version of this same engine to run the Indy 500.

-Both engines are mated to electronically controlled four-speed automatic transmissions.
-Standard on the V8 car and optional on the V6 is a stability system that can apply braking force to an individual front wheel to prevent the car from too much plowing or drifting in a corner.
+The transmission is an electronically controlled four-speed automatic.
+Standard on the V8 car and optional on the V6 is an electronic stability program that can apply braking force to an individual front wheel to prevent skidding or drifting in a corner.
 The traction control system uses wheel braking and engine power reduction (the most desirable combination) to limit wheel spin.

-Though silent on the highway, the bigger tires on the Aurora 4.0L tend to squeal early in sharp corners.
-That discourages sport driving, although the new Aurora corners as flat as any sports sedan.
-Credit heavier springs for that, although careful tuning of the suspension struts (bushings, rebound springs, and damping) and smaller anti-roll bars mean the car doesn't feel stiffer on the road.
-The new Aurora is more balanced, too.
+The Aurora corners as flat as any sports sedan.
+Credit heavier springs for reducing body lean.
+Yet the car does not feel stiff, thanks to careful tuning of the suspension struts (bushings, rebound springs, and damping) and smaller anti-roll bars.
+Though silent on the highway, the bigger tires on the Aurora 4.0L tend to squeal in sharp corners.
+That discourages hard driving.
+The Aurora balanced well.
 Even with the electronic stability and traction control, you can successfully left-foot brake the car to point it into a sharp corner.
 The brake pedal is firm and sensitive, encouraging confident stops.

 The new Aurora is on target with the top-sellers in the growing $35,000 luxury class.
 It is refined almost to the point that if you were blindfolded, you wouldn't know you were in a big GM cruiser.
-Its lightness and agility is unlike the General's boats of yore.
-Yet the Aurora still has character, something you may miss in a sterile Lexus ES300 or Infiniti I30.
+Its lightness and agility are unlike GM cars of yore.
+Yet the Aurora still has character, something you may miss in a Lexus ES300 or INFINITI I35.

-The price for the V8 4.0L is a genuine bargain in the class, although the front-drive layout detracts from its full enjoyment.
-Overall, however, this new Aurora is terrific.
+The price for the V8 4.0L is a genuine bargain in the class.
+Overall, the Aurora is a terrific car.